quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 Ack-Eliciting Threshold:

-: A variable-length integer representing the maximum number of ack-eliciting packets the recipient of this frame receives before sending an acknowledgment.
+: A variable-length integer representing the maximum number of ack-eliciting packets the recipient of this frame receives without sending an acknowledgment.
   A receiving endpoint SHOULD send at least one ACK frame after receiving more than this many ack-eliciting packets.
 A value of 0 results in a receiver immediately acknowledging every ack-eliciting packet.
 By default, an